633 W 5th Street #2890

 First of all, we put our experience to work for you.
 Ehline Law Firm has years of experience in Los Angeles car accident cases, including road rage-related deaths and severe injury lawsuits.
 Our attorneys have won multiple peer and client awards, accolades, and peer reviews.
 For example, Michael Ehline holds Newsweek’s “Premier Personal Injury Attorneys” distinction.

-Often, a biomechanical or accident reconstructionist will be retained to prove who caused the collision.
+A biomechanical or accident reconstructionist will often be retained to prove who caused the collision.
 Ehline Law Firm will often hire medical experts to determine the cause and reasons for your predicament.

 What Are Some Common Road Rage Injuries In Los Angeles?